-Additionally, the bill emphasizes the importance of filling vacancies on these boards and commissions to ensure they can function effectively.
+Additionally, the bill emphasizes the importance of filling vacancies on these boards and commissions to ensure they can function as intended.
 The original section 50-1301 is repealed, indicating a significant update to the legislative framework governing these appointments.
-Overall, the bill aims to enhance legislative oversight and ensure that state entities are adequately staffed to fulfill their roles.
+Overall, the bill aims to enhance legislative oversight and accountability in the appointment process, thereby improving the governance of state programs.

 Statutes affected: